 To establish that you will be developing and directing the investment enterprise, you will need to show at least 50% ownership of the enterprise, or possession of operational control through, for example, a managerial position.

-Application process for an E-2 treaty investor visa USA
+How to apply for an E-2 treaty investor visa

 The review process can take around 30 days, during which additional documentation may be requested during this process.
 Once the review is complete, you will be contacted to arrange an interview date.
 You must attend an interview within 90 days of this initial notification.